Yankton's Museum History

 1971 to 2018

 The 1971 a new and larger building was built next to the old council building.
-For more than 30 years the Museum has called this building home.
-The former Dakota Territorial Council building remained as extra exhibit space, and many additional outside buildings have been added, including the Gunderson Rural School House, Hovden Cabin and the Burlington Northern Caboose.
+For more than 30 years the Museum called this building home.
+The former Dakota Territorial Council building remained as extra exhibit space, and many additional outside buildings were added, including the Gunderson Rural School House, Hovden Cabin and the Burlington Northern Caboose.

 2018 - Present